Annabel Breuer

-Annabel Breuer (born 23 October 1992) is a wheelchair fencer and 1.5 point wheelchair basketball player.
+Annabel Breuer (born 23 October 1992) is German a wheelchair fencer and 1.5 point wheelchair basketball player.
 She has played for SKV Ravensburg and Sabres Ulm in the German wheelchair basketball league.
 In December 2012 she was contracted to play for first division club RSV Lahn-Dill as well as Sabres Ulm.
 She has also played the national team, with which she won two European titles, was runner-up at 2010 World Championships, and won a gold medal at the 2012 Summer Paralympics in London.
 After the London Games, President Joachim Gauck awarded the team Germany's highest sporting honour, the Silbernes Lorbeerblatt (Silver Laurel Leaf).

 Biography

 Annabel Breuer was born on 23 October 1992.
 She lives with her three siblings, her parents and her dog in Birkenhardt, a small town in Swabia roughly halfway between Lake Constance and Ulm.
 She became a paraplegic as a result of an automotive accident when she was a child.

 Breuer started playing wheelchair fencing recreationally.
 She won silver at the 2006 Wheelchair Fencing World Cup in Turin at the age of 13. but was unable to participate in the 2008 Summer Paralympics in Beijing due to surgery on her spinal cord.
 At the 2009 European Championships in Warsaw she won gold with the German epee team, and silver and bronze in the singles.
 As a result, the German Sports Foundation named 16-year-old Breuer as its Junior Sportsman of the Year for 2009 in Disability Sport.
 She competed in the 2010 World Championships in Paris, but was placed fifth and did not medal.
 She was awarded the Hilde Frey Prize in 2011, and said that her goal was to be at the 2012 Summer Paralympic Games in London.

 Breuer attended the Paralympics in London, but as a wheelchair basketball player rather than as a fencer.
 She was introduced to the sport by a friend, and spotted by a national trainer.
 Breuer played for Sabines Ulm, where she was the only woman on a mixed gender side.
 She is classified as a 1.5 point player, but women get a 1.5 point bonus when playing on a mixed team, making her in effect a zero-point player.
 Her classification, along with her high technical acumen, means that she is a valuable asset on any team.